Wemppy4/bbs-lip-sync/README.md

 **Make sure ffmpeg is in the PATH environment variable** [How you can do this](https://chatgpt.com/share/67b34ff9-5f24-800b-9588-e677f17eb334)

 Next, install the libraries you need.
-To do this, write the following lines alternately in conosol:
+To do this, write the following lines alternately in **cmd**:

 `pip install vosk`